guitarvydas/guitarvydas.github.io/_posts/2021-05-20-Refactoring Takeaways - DI.md

 ## Tipping Point

-I have found that there is a psychological tipping point that affects DI Refactoring[^di].
+There is a psychological tipping point that affects DI Refactoring[^di].

 At some point, there is too much code and the solution becomes "too big to re-engineer".

-At that point, Coding overrides Solving.
+At that point, *coding* overrides *solving*.
 We retain the code and throw away possible improvements.

 What is that "tipping point"?